Prostitution in Vietnam: Âm Tính

-Da Nang Hooker: Every t'ing.

 Hearts and Minds

 The 1974 film Hearts and Minds features scenes of prostitution at both the beginning of the film and during the middle of it.
 The first scene depicts soldiers soliciting prostitutes in Saigon, and the second scene includes interviews with soldiers who are with prostitutes, with questions asked about the war and their current activities.

 Lost in Paradise

 The 2011 film Lost in Paradise is a film that features two storylines; the main storyline focuses on gay male prostitution, and the secondary storyline features a female prostitute.
 The film also includes violence against prostitutes for being gay.
 A Vancouver International Film Festival reviewer said that he felt the film's portrayal of gay prostitution was "authentic."